ComputationalPhysiology/pytip/src/pytip/tips/functools-partial.md

-`functools.partial`
+---
+name: functools.partial
+keywords: python,functools
+description: Create a new function with partial application of arguments
+---

-Can be used to create a new function with partial application of the given arguments and keywords
+Create a new function with partial application of the given arguments and keywords

 ```python
 def add(x, y):